 Again Expand the System cooling policy option.
 Highlight the On battery and then select the Passive from the drop-down menu beside it.
 That’s all Click the Apply button and OK to make save changes.
-Restart windows and check there is improvements on laptop heating.
+Restart windows and check if there is improvements in laptop heating.

 Uninstall Windows Updates

-Sometimes buggy windows updates stuck on the background and cause unnecessary system resource usage and reduce battery performance and result from Laptop overheating problem.
-If the problem started after install the latest windows updates we recommend temporarily uninstall them and check hope it may help.
+Sometimes buggy windows updates stuck on the background and cause unnecessary system resource usage and reduce battery performance and result from Laptop overheating problems.
+If the problem started after installing the latest windows updates we recommend temporarily uninstall them and check hope it may help.

 - Use Windows shortcut keys Win + I. This will open the Settings.